-It’s also important to mention that no matter how many questions you ask and get answers to, every situation is different.
-So a dog may act one way in a shelter, or foster home and completely different in your home environment.
+That said, no matter how many answers you get, remember this: a dog may act one way in a shelter or foster home, and a completely different way once they feel safe in your living room.

 General Questions to Ask When Adopting a Dog